Florida Daily Fantasy

 While Florida is comparatively liberal when it comes to gambling in brick-and-mortar establishments, its laws are not quite as forgiving when it comes to online gambling.
 To date, there is no legislation in place regarding online gaming for real money, meaning Floridians must content themselves with the state’s many reservation casinos, casino cruises and bingo halls.
-Sports betting is also completely outlawed in the state.
+Sports betting is also completely outlawed in the state, much like Florida casino sites.
 A vote was held in 2018 on Amendment 3, which prevents the state legislature from picking up any gambling-related bills.
 This means that the current gambling restrictions in place in Florida are likely to remain in place for the foreseeable future.
 Though the legality of online gambling will no doubt be challenged again in due course, there are no major changes on the horizon.

 History of Gambling in Florida

 The history of gambling in Florida goes back to the Great Depression.
 In 1932 the state legalized pari-mutuel betting in various counties to help boost the local economy.
 Not only did this get Floridians spending again, but it also attracted gambling-related tourism to the state.
 Tourism and gambling remain big business in the state today.

 |1932||Pari-mutuel betting is made legal in some counties to boost the local economy during the Great Depression.|

 |1935||Slot machines are legalized, but are outlawed again two years later.|

 |1978||A referendum is held to legalize casino gambling in Miami-Dade and Broward counties, but it is ultimately defeated.|